Nicholas U. Mayall Telescope: Instruments

 An instrument designed to help understand dark energy, installation of the Dark Energy Spectroscopic Instrument (DESI) was completed in late 2019.
 Very little is known about dark energy, the supposed pressure responsible for the accelerating expansion rate of the universe.

 DESI has five thousand fiber optic sensors, each one being robotically targetable at the focal plane.
 Planned to examine the nature of millions of galaxies and quasars, the instrument has been a decade in construction and features contributions from hundreds of researchers.

-The telescope control software was also upgraded in the 2010s to prepare for DESI.

-DESI achieved first light in 2019 and was commissioned in March of 2020.
-Due to the COVID-19 pandemic, full operations have been delayed until mid-2021.
+DESI achieved first light in 2019 and completed commissioning in March 2020.
+Following delays associated with the COVID-19 pandemic, DESI officially began its five-year main survey on 14 May 2021.
+The originally planned five-year survey was completed on 21 April 2026 after obtaining spectra and redshifts for more than 45 million galaxies and quasars, producing the largest high-resolution three-dimensional map of the universe assembled to that date.
+Following completion of the primary survey, DESI transitioned into an extended survey program targeting additional regions of the sky and deeper observations of selected fields.

 Discoveries & observations

-Image of Abell 30 by the 4-meter (158 inch) aperture Mayall telescope, a ground-based optical telescope.
+Image of Abell 30 by the Mayall telescope.